maxzheng/autopip/README.rst

     Updating symlinks in /usr/local/bin
     + wst

+    # Install paths are selected based on your user's permission to write to /opt or /usr/local.
-    # NOTE: If you do not have permission to write to /usr/local/[bin|opt|var/log], then autopip will install to your
+    # If you do not have permission to write to /usr/local/bin, then autopip will install to your user home at ~/.apps
-    # user home at ~/.apps instead of /usr/local, therefore you will need to add ~/.apps/bin to your PATH env var to
+    # instead of /usr/local/bin, therefore you will need to add ~/.apps/bin to your PATH env var to easily run scripts
-    # easily run scripts from installed apps.
+    # from installed apps.
+To install to /usr/local/bin, either chmod/chown dirs in /usr/local/* to be writeable by
+    # your user or run `autopip` using `sudo`, which you should only do if you trust the app.

 To show currently installed apps and their scripts: